eelcovdw/mono-MusicXML-dataset/README.md

 ## Instructions
 Only the public keys to scores on MuseScore are included in this repository.
 To obtain the data, you need a MuseScore API key.
 More information about obtaining a key and the API can be found [here](http://developers.musescore.com/).
 An example download script for python 3 is included in the scripts folder.

-## Acknowledgements
-This dataset is published with the permission of MuseScore.
-Many thanks to the MuseScore team for access to their archive and support.